kittipat2011/mobile_google_map/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Setting for this project
+The Emulator that was used in this project is
+- Google Pixel 5 R model

+You have to insert your Google API key before using the search and current function

+Use command
+flutter pub get
+to get all the required dependency
+- flutter run
+to run the application